 He has hit the mark on that front.
 The expanse of land allowed Marsh and his design team to offer wide fairways, big greens and four tees on each hole.
 The broad avenues of play are welcoming to the high handicapper or casual player, while the accomplished player is offered the opportunity on most holes to take a more aggressive line – skirting a scheme of bunkers or a water hazard – to get a shorter or more straightforward line to a flag.

 The par-4 10th is a fine example.
 From the tips, the slight dogleg-right hole stretches to 390 metres but the shortest route to the green is to take on the first of three bunkers near the right edge of the fairway.
 Big hitters can carry the first bunker but they can get a bounce into one of the two smaller traps beyond.
 The safe playing line wide of the sand leaves a longer shot and also beings a harder approach where a bunker short left of the green is more in play.

 The bunkering is a real feature of the journey.
 The shape and size varies a lot, and while the depth of many leans towards the shallow side, they are visually intimidating enough to make you second guess your club selection or playing line.

 That said, in nearly all cases the water hazards don’t really come into play and they only become a worry when you hit wildly away from the broad fairways.
-Even on the 136-metre par-3 12th hole – one of the best one-shotters to be found on the Sunshine Coast – where a lake borders the entire right side of the hole, it is possible to hit away from the water and still have a chance at making par.
+Even on the 136-metre par-3 12th hole, where a lake borders the entire right side of the hole, it is possible to hit away from the water and still have a chance at making par.

-The playing surfaces at Maroochy River and, in particular, the Bermuda Tifeagle greens are superb.
-Marsh’s green contouring and variety of shapes have been complemented by the smooth rolling surfaces and are a lot of fun to putt on.
+Despite still being in its infancy, the playing surfaces at Maroochy River and, in particular, the Bermuda TifEagle greens are superb.
+Marsh’s green contouring and variety of shapes have been complemented by the already smooth rolling surfaces and are a lot of fun to putt on.